Ethylenediaminetetraacetic acid: Methylglycinediacetic acid (MGDA)

 Trisodium dicarboxymethyl alaninate, also known as methylglycinediacetic acid (MGDA), has a high rate of biodegradation at over 68%, but unlike many other chelating agents can degrade without the assistance of adapted bacteria.
 Additionally, unlike EDDS or IDS, MGDA can withstand higher temperatures while maintaining a high stability as well as the entire pH range.
 MGDA has been shown to be an effective chelating agent, with a capacity for mobilization comparable with that of nitrilotriacetic acid (NTA), with application to water for industrial use and for the removal of calcium oxalate from urine from patients with kidney stones.

 Methods of detection and analysis

 The most sensitive method of detecting and measuring EDTA in biological samples is selected reaction monitoring capillary electrophoresis mass spectrometry (SRM-CE/MS), which has a detection limit of 7.3 ng/mL in human plasma and a quantitation limit of 15 ng/mL.
 This method works with sample volumes as small as 7–8 nL.

 EDTA has also been measured in non-alcoholic beverages using high performance liquid chromatography (HPLC) at a level of 2.0 μg/mL.

 In popular culture

 In the movie Blade (1998), EDTA is used as a weapon to kill vampires, exploding when in contact with vampire blood.

+Blood on the sock that was used as evidence against O. J. Simpson, in the killing of Nicole Brown Simpson and Ronald Goldman, had high levels of EDTA, according to defense attorneys.